SwiftERM Hyper-personalisation for ecommerce email marketing

 Individualism for ecommerce email

 It’s kind of a basket of greed.
-The more wealthy consumers will want the best of everything (as has always been the case) but can see this accelerating as life can increasingly be optimised & personalised down to the minutiae because every moment is an opportunity, when perceived from the retailers view.
+The more wealthy consumers will want the best of everything (as has always been the case) but can see this accelerating as life can increasingly be optimised & personalised down to the minutiae because every moment is an opportunity when perceived from the retailer’s view.

 So what about personalization?
-With AI enabled hyper personalisation across various niches, everyone with the necessary means is enabled to strive to live a life that’s, in some senses, hyper optimised and in a world where products and services are fighting to cater a unique experience to each individual, hyper personalised.
+With AI-enabled hyper-personalisation across various niches, everyone with the necessary means is enabled to strive to live a life that’s, in some senses, hyper-optimised and in a world where products and services are fighting to cater a unique experience to each individual, hyper-personalised.

 The opportunity for capital to flow to retailers with the greatest individualisation, of the best online product content presented to each individual, at the most applicable time.
-This can only be done by email, as the chances of that person being on the site at the right time is otherwise impossible to predict.
-The returns will literally smash holes in previously known targets of CLV achieved.
+This can only be done by email, as the chances of that person being on the site at the right time are otherwise impossible to predict.
+The returns will smash holes in previously known targets of CLV achieved.

 Maybe a relevant analogy for this overall trend is private banking services.
-At a certain level of wealth, it is worth the bank’s time to hyper personalise a wealth management strategy for their clients.
-In the future when nearly everyone is online, wealthy folks or maybe more academically, folks whose propensity to consume becomes less cyclical, will have access to hyper personalised offerings from all sorts of companies.
-If in the past people wanted to wear the same outfit as their favourite actress or model, they now may want to wear a new outfit everyday like their favourite influencer.
+At a certain level of wealth, it is worth the bank’s time to hyper-personalise a wealth management strategy for their clients.
+In the future when nearly everyone is online, wealthy folks or maybe more academically, folks whose propensity to consume becomes less cyclical, will have access to hyper-personalised offerings from all sorts of companies.
+If in the past people wanted to wear the same outfit as their favourite actress or model, they now may want to wear a new outfit every day like their favourite influencer.

 One of the most powerful ideas/ forces in capital markets is information asymmetry.
 We’re talking about how, as Thiel described, “the best startups have secrets” idea.